 In addition to relaxing the originating site requirements, CMS also expanded the number of services that could be provided through telemedicine.
 An additional 135 services, including emergency department visits, were added to the list of covered (and thus reimbursable) services for Medicare beneficiaries.13 While all of these flexibilities and expansions were originally only valid for the length of the PHE, CMS has been looking to extend some expansions in covered services and reimbursement semi-permanently or permanently.
 For example, CMS’s 2021 Medicare Physician Fee Schedule (MPFS) proposed rule included expansions to reimbursement for telemedicine services.14 This proposed rule suggested permanently implementing or temporarily expanding coverage for several telemedicine services.15 Services such as evaluation and management (E/M) and some visits for patients with cognitive impairment were proposed to be permanently covered for telemedicine.16 CMS also proposed continued reimbursement for some telemedicine services, such as emergency department visits, only temporarily, until the end of the calendar year when the COVID-19 PHE officially ends.17 Under this proposed rule, nine telemedicine service codes would remain covered permanently under this proposed rule, 13 would remain covered temporarily, and 74 would be removed immediately after the PHE ends.18

-Rural providers, as evidenced by their lower rates of telemedicine usage, have not been able to take advantage of the opportunities provided by telemedicine to the same extent as urban providers.19 However, an executive order released by President Trump on August 3, 2020, calls for dramatic functional and reimbursement changes for these rural providers specifically.20 The executive order also directs CMS to review the 135 services that it originally waived on a temporary basis in March 2020, and orders certain services to be permanently delivered via telemedicine technology going forward, although the specific codes have not yet been decided.21
+Rural providers, as evidenced by their lower rates of telemedicine usage, have not been able to take advantage of the opportunities provided by telemedicine to the same extent as urban providers.19 However, an executive order issued by President Trump on August 3, 2020, calls for dramatic functional and reimbursement changes for these rural providers specifically.20 The executive order also directs CMS to review the 135 services that it originally waived on a temporary basis in March 2020, and orders certain services to be permanently delivered via telemedicine technology going forward, although the specific codes have not yet been decided.21

 Future Challenges to Implementation

 Telemedicine’s significant potential to increase quality and access to care and its exponentially-expanded popularity during the COVID-19 PHE is countered by a few major barriers experienced by providers seeking to implement and expand telemedicine into their practice.
 One of the greatest challenges for telemedicine is the limited reimbursement for its services.
 High upfront technology, administration, and set-up costs, without the guarantee of permanent reimbursement (comparable to in-person services), may deter some (and particularly small) providers.
 In fact, larger organizations of 100 or more clinicians were able to shift an average of 16% of their pre-pandemic visits to telemedicine, compared to only about 8% for smaller organizations.22 From the abrupt spike in use through March and April 2020, volume has apparently begun decreasing, with the volume of telemedicine visits during the week of June 14, 2020 nearly a third less than in early April.23 Additionally, there is a lack of integration and interoperability among healthcare organizations’ various electronic health record (EHR) systems, which platforms also may not coordinate with the telemedicine platform.
-These issues facing the telemedicine industry may result in the provision of costly and inefficient care, and many providers seem to be weary of fully adopting the technology without plans in place for long-term viability.
+These issues facing the telemedicine industry may result in the provision of costly and inefficient care, and many providers seem to be wary of fully adopting the technology without plans in place for long-term viability.

 Patient satisfaction with telemedicine services seems to be high, but research also indicates that certain patient populations may not be able to take full advantage of these virtual visits.
 On one hand, those who have been able to utilize telemedicine and virtual visits seem to be satisfied, with one survey indicating that 96% of patients found arranging virtual visits to be either extremely or somewhat easy, and 96% were satisfied with the virtual care they received (with 77% being completely or very satisfied).24 Importantly, 86% of the surveyed patients were likely to recommend virtual care to others.25 Another survey found that 83% of patients were likely to use telemedicine after the COVID-19 PHE.26 Other studies examining the ease of telemedicine use for older adults indicate less promising statistics.
 An August 2020 study found that, across more than 4,500 adults aged 65 or older, over 70% showed signs of unreadiness, including difficulty hearing or communicating or inexperience with the technology required.27 Another study, using pre-COVID-19 data, similarly showed that older age was strongly associated with lower telemedicine utilization.28 Because these older adults comprise approximately 25% of all physician office visits, their inability (and unwillingness) to utilize telemedicine could slow the technology’s adoption rate in the near future.29 However, the quick expansion of telemedicine over the past few years, even before COVID-19, indicates that this technology will continue to expand as usage and adoption rates by physicians and patients alike increase in the future.
 One way to accomplish this, it seems, is through expanded reimbursement past the COVID-19 PHE.
 The second installment of this five-part series will cover the past, current, and future state of telemedicine reimbursement.